 Our school is well resourced with modern technology and teaching aids.

-Two interviews are held with parents every year.
-The first interview (term 1) involves setting specific goals for the child.
-The second interview (term 2) is a review of the child's achievements against the goals set, as well as against the achievement objectives linked to the National Curriculum Documents.
+Two learning conversations are held with parents every year.
+The first learning conversation (Term 1) involves setting specific goals for the child.
+The second learning conversation (Term 2) is a review of the child's achievements against the goals set, as well as against the achievement objectives linked to the National Curriculum Documents.
 The school has an "open door" policy, and parents are encouraged to keep in regular contact with their child's teacher.

 To create a positive learning environment that is innovative, where teachers, staff and students choose excellence.